Latin Language & Culture

 - Early and modern Christian, dramatic, and philosophical use of Latin.

-- Vocabulary and derivative fluency development.
+- Vocabulary and fluency development.

 Textbooks